Indiana virus cases up to 12; more universities take steps

 Meanwhile, a worker at Fiat Chrysler’s transmission factory in Kokomo has tested positive for the coronavirus.
 Company officials said the factory was still operating Thursday after his work area was disinfected and co-workers who were in direct contact with him were quarantined at their homes.

-Fiat Chrysler said in a statement the worker is getting medical care and that it’s working with local health authorities.
+Fiat Chrysler said in a statement that the worker is getting medical care and that the company is working with local health authorities.

 It’s the first known case of coronavirus in a U.S. auto factory.

-Fiat Chrysler said it found out about the worker on Wednesday, and it deep-cleaned and disinfected his work area following guidelines from the Centers for Disease Control.
+Fiat Chrysler said it deep-cleaned and disinfected his work area following guidelines from the Centers for Disease Control after finding out about the worker on Wednesday.
 The company added sanitization measures for the whole plant and changed the timing of work breaks to avoid crowding, its statement said.

 Also Thursday, the Big Ten canceled the remainder of its men's basketball tournament in Indianapolis and Indiana High School Athletic Association Commissioner Bobby Cox announced boys basketball regional games on Saturday will be played before limited audiences, with each receiving no more than 75 admissions.